Bi-state sage grouse considered for threatened status, again

 The hen-sized flightless bird can be found in just two states — Nevada and California — in the high desert along the Sierra Nevada’s eastern front.
 A formal listing could bring restrictions on development, as well as prevent livestock and off-road vehicles from entering the bird’s habitat.

-“Maybe the third time will be the charm for getting this population segment the protection it so clearly deserves,” said Laura Cunningham, California director of the Western Watersheds Project.
+“Maybe the third time will be the charm for getting this population segment the protection it so clearly deserves,” said Laura Cunningham, Calif., director of the Western Watersheds Project.

 “None of the science shows that the bi-state birds have benefited from the service’s dithering,” she said.